AI-Commandos/LLaMa2lang/README.md

 - `[CHECKPOINT_FOLDER]` The same checkpoint location as used in translation but now with the `[TARGET_LANG]` added to it.
 Example: checkpoint location used to write: `./checkpoints` for target language `nl` results in this script requiring `./checkpoints/nl`.
 - [OUTPUT_LOCATION] Where to write the Huggingface Dataset to.
 Can either be a location on disk or a Hugginface Dataset repository if the location on disk does not exist.
 Be sure to set up `HF_TOKEN`.

+4. Turn the translated dataset into threads in LLaMa2-chat format.
+We do this by always using the highest ranking answer following a given input prompt.

+`python create_thread_prompts.py [INPUT_DATASET] [INSTRUCTION_PROMPT] [OUTPUT_DATASET]`

+Parameters:

+* `[INPUT_DATASET]` The input dataset, loaded from Huggingface datasets.
+This should be the result of the previous setp.
+* `[INSTRUCTION_PROMPT]` An instruction message added to every prompt given to the chatbot to force it to answer in the target language.
+Should be something like this:
+    * EN: You are a generic chatbot that always answers in English.
+    * ES: Eres un chatbot genérico que siempre responde en español.
+    * FR: Tu es un chatbot générique qui répond toujours en français.
+    * NL: Je bent een generieke chatbot die altijd in het Nederlands antwoord geeft.
+* `[OUTPUT_DATASET]` Where to write the Huggingface Dataset to.
+Can either be a location on disk or a Hugginface Dataset repository if the location on disk does not exist.
+Be sure to set up `HF_TOKEN`.

 **Option 1**

 5. Fine-tune LLaMa2-7B using LoRA and PEFT.
 Change the name of the base model in the script if you want to use a different foundation model.